 Possible Risks / Common Fears about Water-Birth

 Infant inhaling pool water is the number one risk and fear.
 An innate, physiological and powerful “Dive Reflex” protects healthy fetuses from inhaling water (Johnson, 1996).
-However if a baby is deprived of oxygen the dive reflex may be over-ridden in favour of gasping for air immediately upon birth.
+However if a baby is deprived of oxygen then the dive reflex may be over-ridden in favour of gasping for air immediately upon birth.
 Oxygen-deprived babies almost always show signs of stress during labour such as meconium or heart-rate abnormalities.
 In this case birth should take place on land.
 With careful monitoring the risk of a stressed baby aspirating water is decreased.
 A baby with reassuring heart tones all the way through labour is highly unlikely to develop last minute hypoxia; however it’s a rare possibility.

 Normal newborn breathing pattern:

-- Babies won’t breathe in body temperature water.
+- Babies won’t breathe while in body temperature water.
 The main breathing stimulant is exposure of cheeks, nose and mouth to air at least 1° cooler than body temperature.

 - Newborn babies may be stimulated to breath with too much handling.

-- When baby tastes fluids the larynx (in throat) automatically closes.
+- When a baby tastes fluids the larynx (in throat) automatically closes.
 This also prevents babies from aspirating breast milk during feeding.

 Cord snapping: Gilbert (1999) cited a possible link to waterbirth and increased cord-snapping but there is no significant evidence to support this.
-In any birth the cord and mama-baby should be treated in a way to minimize or eliminate cord-tension.
+In any birth the cord should be treated in a way to minimize or eliminate cord-tension.
 Incidence and treatment is the same for water or land.

 Austin T, Bridges N et al. (1997).
 Severe neonatal polycythaemia after third stage of labour under water.
 The Lancet, 50, 1445-47.